VincentMalik/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin RuL Kit/Software Development View/page_software-development-view.md

 ### What you have to provide as a data provider
 As the name says, a data provider must provide data.
 Delegation, Sub-Skill filling.
-As the initiator of the RuL caluclation does not know all the related components and their manufacturers, the data provider has to make the connection to the next level.
+As the initiator of the RuL calculation does not know all the related components and their manufacturers, the data provider has to make the connection to the next level.

 ### What you have to do as a initiator of RuL calculations
 If not provided by others, you have to develop a skill that .
-In the future, this KIT will provide a generalized RuL skill that can be used as is (or adapted if neccessary).
+In the future, this KIT will provide a generalized RuL skill that can be used as is (or adapted if necessary).